 Definition of New Home

-A new home is defined as a residence that hasn’t been previously occupied or sold.
+A new home is defined as a residence that has not been previously occupied or sold as a place of residence.
 This includes houses, flats, units, apartments (including off-the-plan), and townhouses.

 Owner-Occupier Requirements